byunw/Capstone-Project/README.md

   All model parameters' partial derivatives are set to None in each iteration.
 Then, a subset of parameters's partial derivatives are calculated.
   Then, the parameters that have corresponding partial derivatives will be updated.
   Lastly, the average cross entropy loss for the current batch of 1-lead ecgs is added to total_loss.
-  Each the sum of each batch's average cross entropy loss will be divided by 374.
+  The sum of each batch's average cross entropy loss will be divided by 374 to calculate the loss for the current epoch.

   **Model Architecture**